polimediaupv/paella-player/repos/paella-extra-plugins/README.md

 This function ensures that the plugins and features in Paella Player respect the user's cookie preferences, such as enabling or disabling specific functionalities based on the consent type.

-## Description

-The `paella-cookieconsent-plugin` displays a cookie consent banner in the video player.

 ### Icon Customization